intentee/paddler.intentee.com/content/docs/paddler-in-your-project/for-ops-teams.md

 ### Inference Service

-Inference service is used by external applications that send requests to it to obtain tokens or embeddings.
-This is what you need to expose for your product team so that they can use Paddler for inference in their AI-based features.
+External applications use the Inference service to obtain tokens or embeddings.
+Expose this service to your product team so that they can use Paddler for inference in their AI-based features.

 ### Management Service